Modric signs one-year Real Madrid contract extension after landing fifth Champions League crown | Goal.com

 Modric's Real Madrid story continues

-The 2018 World Cup finallist has spent nine seasons at Madrid to date, the latest of which saw him add three more trophies to his glittering career CV.
+The 2018 World Cup finalist has spent nine seasons at Madrid to date, the latest of which saw him add three more trophies to his glittering career CV.

-The Blancos followed up Supercopa de Espana and La Liga successes by securing their 14th European title by beating Liverpool at Stade de France.
+The Blancos followed up Supercopa de Espana and La Liga successes by securing their 14th European title with a 1-0 final victory over Liverpool at Stade de France.

 Modric has racked up a grand total of 462 appearances for Madrid since his arrival from Tottenham in 2012, winning 19 major trophies.